StackVista/stackstate-docs/stackpacks/integrations/slack.md

 To uninstall the Slack StackPack, go to the StackState UI **StackPacks** > **Integrations** > **Slack** screen and click **UNINSTALL**.

 {% hint style="info" %}
-Before you uninstall the Slack StackPack, delete all event handlers that have been configured to use one of the Slack event handler functions installed by the StackPack.
+Before you uninstall the Slack StackPack, all event handlers that have been configured to use one of the Slack event handler functions installed by the StackPack must be deleted.
 {% endhint %}

 ## Release notes